Composition Design of Shape Memory Ceramics based on Gaussian Processes: Theory of reversibility of phase transformation

 \subsection{Cofactor conditions}

-The cofactor conditions \cite{Chen2013}\cite{james_way_2005} consist of three conditions (i) the compatibility condition $\lambda_2 = 1$ discussed above (ii) a second condition that depends on the twin system chosen, and (iii) an inequality that is satisfied for Type-I or Type-II twin system.
+The cofactor conditions \cite{james_way_2005, Chen2013} consist of three conditions (i) the compatibility condition $\lambda_2 = 1$ discussed above (ii) a second condition that depends on the twin system chosen, and (iii) an inequality that is satisfied for Type-I or Type-II twin system.
 In this section, we discuss meaning of satisfying (ii) only.\\

-The cofactor conditions are derived from the crystallographic theory of martensite \cite{WECHSLER1953} \cite{bowles_crystallography_1954}.
-The ubiquitous austenite/twinned martensite interface ("habit plane") in martensitic phase transformation is governed by this theory.
+The cofactor conditions are derived from the crystallographic theory of martensite \cite{bowles_crystallography_1954, WECHSLER1953}.
+The ubiquitous austenite/twinned martensite interface (``habit plane'') in martensitic phase transformation is governed by this theory.
 By refining the twins, it provides necessary and sufficient conditions for the bulk energy in the elastic transition layer between phases to become vanishingly small.
-This theory has as unknowns the volume fraction $f$ of twins in the laminate of the martensite phase defined on the domain $\Omega$, a rigid body rotation $\bm{R}_f$ of the austenite, a unit normal to the habit plane $\bm{m}$ and a shear vector $\bm{b}$ \cite{ball_fine_1987}.
+This theory has as unknowns the volume fraction $f$ of twins in the laminate of the martensite phase defined in the domain $\Omega$, a rigid body rotation $\mat{R}_\text{a}$ of the austenite, a unit normal $\bm{m}$ to the habit plane and a shear vector $\bm{b}$ \cite{ball_fine_1987}.
 We summarize the theory in brief and say that the domain $\Omega$ has a martensite laminate with the twin structure.
-Let's say that the twin structure has two variants of the martensite, where $\vec{R}_1\vec{U}_j$ represents one of the variants of the martensite, and the other variants is represented by $\vec{R}_2\vec{U}_i$.
-For the deformation $\vec{y}(\vec{x})$ to be continuous in the twin laminate, it is necessary that the deformation gradient of the martensite variants i.e., $\vec{R}_1\vec{U}_j$ and $\vec{R}_2\vec{U}_i$ satisfy $\vec{R}_1\vec{U}_j - \vec{R}_2\vec{U}_i = \vec{a} \otimes \vec{n}$.
+Let's say that the twin structure has two variants, where deformation gradient $\mat{R}_1\mat{U}_i$ represents one of the variants having volume fraction $f$, and the other variant is represented by the deformation gradient $\mat{R}_2\mat{U}_j$ having volume fraction $(1-f)$.
+For the deformation $\vec{y}(\vec{x})$ to be continuous in the twin laminate, it is necessary that the deformation gradients $\mat{R}_1\mat{U}_i$ and $\mat{R}_2\mat{U}_j$ satisfy $\mat{R}_1\mat{U}_i - \mat{R}_2\mat{U}_j = \vec{a} \otimes \vec{n}$.
 The interface between the two region is a plane with reference normal $\vec{n}$, and $\vec{a}$ is the twinning shear vector.
 This condition is known as kinematic compatibility condition.\\